 Background: To be eligible for cultural resources awards, installations or civil works facilities must have an approved Integrated Cultural Resources Management Plan (ICRMP).
 Provide the dates of preparation or revision of the nominee's ICRMP, describe major resource features, and National Register status.
 List any programmatic agreements, significant memoranda of agreement, programmatic alternatives, and/or comprehensive agreements developed between the nominee and governmental or other organizations; their dates of preparation or revision; and explain the overall benefit of any such agreements on the installation's cultural resource management program.
+If applicable, also list the use of any Program Alternatives (also known as Alternate Procedures) issued to the DoD by the Advisory Council on Historic Preservation.
 Describe the organization and staffing of the nominee's cultural resources management program.
 Describe any committees or boards that influence the nominee's cultural resources management program.
+Successful candidates shall demonstrate exemplary management, such as producing a demonstration project or utilizing a winning method or technique applicable to the accomplishments listed in Tab B2.